 In this article, I'll talk about the costs of both daycare programs and hiring a nanny.
 You'll discover the pros and cons of each, plus some alternatives to both that you might consider as well.

 There's really no easy and straightforward answer to this question, whether you're considering a daycare or a nanny.
 There are lots of different variables you need to consider, such as:

-Of the various factors, where you live is by far the most important.
-At least in the United States.
+Of the various factors, where you live is by far the most important, at least if you are in the United States.

 How much a nanny costs in rural Idaho will be significantly less than in New York City, just because of the cost of living and wages in each area.

 Daycare is similar, whether you're looking for one in somebody's house or in a center.
 Daycare can cost triple or quadruple as much in an expensive city compared to a cheaper one.

 It's best to check with friends and family in your area to get an idea of what the going rate is for different types of childcare.

 Daycare costs more during the baby and toddler stages.
 Younger children need a lot more hands-on care, which means either smaller groups or more caregivers per child.

 For an infant, daycare costs can vary from $5,000 to $17,000 per year depending on where you live.